Chronoblog/gatsby-theme-chronoblog/CONTRIBUTING.md

 Any type of contribution to the project is also welcome!
 I use the GitHub issues as a todo list, so if you want to help, read existing issues.
 Or, if you want to add something new, write new issues with your ideas, and we will discuss it.

+## Dependencies

+To develop Chronoblog, you need to have **Nodejs version 15 or higher**, and **npm version 7 or higher**.
+To use Chronoblog, it is enough to have version 12 of Nodejs, but this repository is a monorepository - and it is made on the basis of [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).

 ## Contribution to the README.md

 Contributions to the README are welcome, especially considering that English is not my native language.